How the work evolved over time

 Policy-scale burden and civic mechanics

-Policy design traces compliance load to funding and mandates.
+Policy analysis traced compliance effort back to funding and mandates.

 Example: mapping how new rules add administrative lift.